 It’s so fun running with your furry best friend by your side.
 Dogs have this carefree happiness that is so apparent when they’re running; I absolutely love watching her face.

 I also get to concentrate on cheering her on, so I think way less about how tired I am myself.

 This trick will definitely depend on your dog’s energy and fitness levels.
 But for those with medium/large breed doggos that have loads of energy, consider taking them along on those a shorter run days.

 Trail running is a whole different ball game than road running.
 Not only will you get out in nature, you’ll experience a large variety of terrain.
 This means you’ll get in some hill work as well as challenge your stabilization on uneven ground.
 The hills are also good for slowing you down if you struggle with tip #1.

 If you’re wondering how to enjoy running again, maybe you’re bored of the same streets.
 Look up a trail (I have a post for this!) and go exploring.

 8. Play with your speeds

 Another way I make running more fun is by making it into more of a structured workout.
 Instead of going for a 30 minute steady state run (running the same pace the whole time), I try to incorporate a little speed work.
-This could be anything from a running HIIT workout to throwing in a few 1-2 minute long pick-ups.
+This could be anything from a HIIT running workout to throwing in a few 1-2 minute pick-ups.